First Year Teaching Practice at Crownhill

 The part of the process I remember most was my digs.
 I had 4 day lodgings at a house a short walk from the school owned by Mr and Mrs Ellis – a Cornish couple.

 I arrived on the Monday afternoon after school and introduced myself.
 After they had shown me to my room, I had to explain that I was a vegetarian She was a little phased but when I pointed out that I just ate the vegetables and I didn’t need a whole special menu she was quite happy – until she remembered Thursdays!

 She mulled this over while she as her husband told me about the derivation of the Cornish pasty and the fact they were developed for the miners to take down the mines.
 The pasty would contain a whole meal in one “wrapper”, everything, including meat, potato and veg at one end, then usually there’d be a “pudding” at the other end.

 In the end she decided a cheese and potato pasty would be fine.

 Thursday came and after school I returned home and sat down for the evening meal to be greeted by the cheese and potato pasty.
-I have to admit, was amazing!
+I have to admit, it was amazing!
 The ends hung over both sides of the plate.
 It was unbelievably tasty and moist.

 I was so taken with it and so complimentary that each Friday she would make a pasty for me to take back to Killerton.

-By sheer coincidence, Christine during her teaching practice was assigned to Crownhill Infants School.
+By sheer coincidence, Christine during her teaching practice the following year was assigned to Crownhill Infants School.
 She was placed in digs next door to Mr and Mrs Ellis with a Mrs Owen.
 I think she spent quite a bit of time with the Ellis’ and persuaded Mrs Ellis to show her how to make “proper” pasties.
 Each weekend Chris would bring back a pasty from Mrs Ellis just for me.